wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-does-passfail-work">How does pass/fail work?</h2>
- Most courses at our university allow a student to take that course for a grade (A, B, C, etc.) or for credit only.
+<a id=60></a> Most courses at our university allow a student to take that course for a grade (A, B, C, etc.) or for credit only.
 This latter option is the mechanism for taking a class pass/fail.
 Here are some notes about taking courses pass/fail:
 * When you register or try to change the enrollment status of yourself in a course, the pass/fail option may not present itself, which means that the course can be taken only for a grade.
  * Some courses, such as seminars, can only be taken pass/fail.
  * It is important for a student taking any course pass/fail to understand with sufficient precision what is required to pass the course.
 Web pages and syllabi should contain this information, but if they do not, then an email or some other documentation of the standard needed to pass should be obtained.